Corporate governance report – Declaration on corporate governance

-MLP SE is a European stock corporation that is based in Germany and subject to the European SE provisions, the German SE Implementation Act (SEAG) and German stock corporation law.
-The company was created on September 21, 2017 as a result of the change in corporate form of MLP AG and the corresponding entry in the Mannheim commercial register.
-As an SE, the company has a dual management and control structure, comprising an Executive Board and a Supervisory Board.
+MLP SE is a European stock corporation based in Germany and subject to the European SE provisions, the German SE Implementation Act (SEAG) and German stock corporation law.
+The Company was established on September 21, 2017 as a result of the change in corporate form of MLP AG and the corresponding entry in the Mannheim commercial register.
+As an SE the Company has a dual management and control structure, comprising an Executive Board and a Supervisory Board.
 The third corporate body is the Annual General Meeting.

-As the management body of an "Aktiengesellschaft" (public limited company), the Executive Board runs the business and is tied to the interests and business principles of the company within the scope of corporation law.
-The responsibilities and duties of the Executive Board are laid down in the German Stock Corporation Act (AktG), in MLP SE's Articles of Association, as well as in a set of rules of procedures and the schedule of responsibilities of the Executive Board attached to it.
+As the management body of an "Aktiengesellschaft" (public limited company), the Executive Board runs the business and is tied to the interests and business principles of the Company within the scope of corporation law.
+The responsibilities and duties of the Executive Board are laid out in the German Stock Corporation Act (AktG), in MLP SE's Articles of Association and in a set of rules of procedures, with the schedule of responsibilities of the Executive Board attached to it.

-The members of the Executive Board hold joint responsibility for the entire management.
+Members of the Executive Board hold joint responsibility for the management.
 Decisions made by the Executive Board are reached during Executive Board meetings held at regular intervals.
 Resolutions are drafted as ordinary resolutions with majority votes and recorded accordingly.

 The members of the Executive Board are Dr. Uwe Schroeder-Wildberg (Chairman), Manfred Bauer and Reinhard Loose.